 Preview: Harriers v Alfreton Town

-This afternoon's weather forecast suggests that it will be cloudy with a temperature of 15°C and no chance of rain.
+The weather forecast suggests that it will be wet with a 90% chance of rain and temperature around 9°C.

 In the morning the Under-23 side face a top-of-the-table clash when they travel to second-placed Halesowen hoping to stretch their lead at the head of the table; kick-off at The Grove is 10:30.
 On Sunday the ladies entertain league leaders Sedgley & Gornal at the training ground, kick-off 2pm.